ChristianIsaacRoy/UnityStyleGuide/README.md

 <a name="terms-level-map"></a>
 ##### Levels/Scenes

 The word 'scene' generally refers to what the average person calls a 'level' and may be used interchangeably.
-See this term's history [here](https://en.wikipedia.org/wiki/Level_(video_gaming)).

 <a name="terms-cases"></a>
 ##### Cases